hiero-ledger/hiero-improvement-proposals/HIP/hip-1.md

 Because the HIPs are maintained as text files in a versioned repository, their revision history is the historical record of the proposal.
 HIPs are **not** meant to address *bugs* in implemented code.
 Bugs should be addressed using issues on the implementation's repository.

 > **Note on Hedera Adoption**
-> While the Hiero Technical Steering Committee (TSC) decides on Accepting or Rejecting HIPs, there is an optional set of headers (`hedera-reviewed-date`, `hedera-approval-status`) to note if/when Hedera decides to adopt the HIP for its own mainnet.
-If Hedera chooses not to adopt, the `hedera-approval-status` can be set to `Rejected`.
+> While the Hiero Technical Steering Committee (TSC) decides on Approving or Rejecting HIPs into the Hiero codebase, there is an optional set of headers (`hedera-reviewed-date`, `hedera-approval-status`) to note if/when Hedera decides to Accept the HIP for its own mainnet.
+If Hedera chooses not to adopt, the `hedera-approval-status` can be set to `Not Approved`.

 ## HIP Types